crosswalk-project/crosswalk-test-suite/webapi/tct-messaging-mms-tizen-tests/README.md

+# Tize Messaging API Test Suite

 ## Introduction

-This test suite is for testing Tizen Messaging API, which covers the following specifications (only MMS part):
+This test suite is for checking compliance with Tizen Messaging API specification (MMS part):
 * https://developer.tizen.org/help/topic/org.tizen.web.device.apireference/tizen/messaging.html

 ## Pre-conditions

 * A SIM card MUST be inserted for sending MMS messages.

-* Mobile Data should be enabled
+* Mobile Data should be enabled:
-    Launch 'Settings' application -> Select 'Network'
+  * Launch 'Settings' application.
+  * Select 'Network'.
-    -> Turn on 'Mobile data' ('Use packet data')
+  * Turn on 'Mobile data' ('Use packet data').

-* Before testing, you MUST change some variables defined in messaging/support/messaging_common.js for message recipients.
-Here's the variables to modify:
+* Before testing, you MUST change some variables defined in `messaging/support/messaging_common.js` for message recipients.
+Here's the variables to be modified:

-   TEST_SMS_RECIPIENT     MUST be set to phone number
-                          (different from the device under test and without country calling code) TEST_SMS_RECIPIENT_2   MUST be set to phone number (different from the device under test,
+  * `TEST_SMS_RECIPIENT` MUST be set to phone number, different from the device under test and without country calling code.
-                           different from TEST_SMS_RECIPIENT and without country calling code)
+  * `TEST_SMS_RECIPIENT_2` MUST be set to phone number, different from the device under test, different from `TEST_SMS_RECIPIENT` and without country calling code.

-## Authors:
+## Authors

 * Zou, Zoe <yananx.xu@intel.com>
+* Wang, Chunyan <chunyanx.wang@intel.com>

 ## LICENSE